vkhaydarov/keen_smart_sensor/README.md

 ```bash
 pip install -r requirements.txt
 ```
+The smart sensor expects to have a KEEN smart camera running.
+Its RestAPI endpoint should be specified in main.py.
+By default it is assumed that both Smart Sensor and Smart Camera instances run under the same ip address.

 ## Usage
 To run the soft sensor simply execute the main code from the folder /src: